-Set goals for achievement, based on the SMART model (specific, measurable, achievable, relevant, and timetabled) and create an action plan with steps to achieve improvement, using a straightforward action plan model like the one below.
+Set goals for achievement, based on the SMART model (specific, measurable, achievable, relevant, timetabled) and create an action plan with steps to achieve improvement, using a straightforward action plan model like the one below.

-Goal How will I What I What help, Date for
+Goal How will I know when the goal is What help, support or resources do I need? achieved?

-know need to support or review

-when the do resources

-goal is do I need?

-achieved?